dbon81926/Industrial-Robotics/README.md

 19/10: Completed environment + safety features <br>
 25/10: Finished inital movement of puck and contact with robots end effectors <br>
 27/10: 1-min Promotional Video completed and submitted as Youtube link <br>
+1/10: Real video taken of UR3 moving to end-effector position using joint angles of game <br>

 Tasks To Complete: